St Johns railway station: Early years (1873–1922)

 On 21 March 1898, two trains collided in thick fog, killing three people, when a signaller allowed a train to enter the station while another train was at the platform.

 In 1899, the South Eastern Railway and the London, Chatham and Dover Railway agreed to work as one railway company, under the name of the South Eastern and Chatham Railway.

 In 1906, an additional two lines were added south of St Johns towards Hither Green with a new junction located immediately south of the station.
-In addition to the existing signal box which was located on the north end of the platform s second box was provided between the North Kent lines and main lines close to the new junction.
+In addition to the existing signal box which was located on the north end of the platform, a second box was provided between the North Kent lines and main lines close to the new junction.

 Southern Railway (1923–1947)

 Following the Railways Act 1921 (also known as the Grouping Act), St Johns became a Southern Railway station on 1 January 1923.

 The main line was electrified, with the (750 V DC third rail) system, in February 1926 for the operation of electric services to Cannon Street or Charing Cross to Orpington.
 In the following year the bridge carrying the Greenwich Park branch line, which had closed in 1917, was removed in anticipation of the opening of the Nunhead – Lewisham line, which saw a new bridge provided and the line opening in 1929.
 The two signal boxes at St Johns were closed, and a new box opened just south of the station on the east side of the line.